DrAma999/Route-Directions-Object/README.md

 The sample contains hard coded strings for addresses, you should change them.

+Follow me on twitter: @DrAma78

 LICENSE MIT

 /****************************************************************************

 INPUT

-NSString * aStartPoint: address or comma seprated GPS coordinates.
+NSString * aStartPoint: address or comma separated GPS coordinates.

-NSString * anEndPoint: address or comma seprated GPS coordinates.
+NSString * anEndPoint: address or comma separated GPS coordinates.

 NSString * anAddress: address that should be validated.